Radar And East Lothian

 Tantallon Castle, and to the sea.

 Research into the use of infrared to detect ships and submarines at sea was undertaken at Tantallon.
-The thesis was that it might be possible to detect either a surface vessel or a submarine by detecting the heat from the exhaust gases emanating either from the ship’s funnel or from the U Boats snorkel.
+The thesis was that it might be possible to detect the presence of either a surface vessel or a submarine by detecting the heat from the exhaust gases emanating either from the ship’s funnel or from the U Boat's exhaust.
 The heat would show up well against the background of the cold sea.

 Mike - “Work with infrared was obviously very important and [significant efforts were made] to utilise it during the war.
-I believe work was done on the infrared detection of the heat emanating from ships’ funnels at great distances.
-[HMS Velux was involved in these tests].”
+I believe work was done on the infrared detection of the heat emanating from ships’ funnels at great distances."
+[HMS Velux was involved in these tests - see photo below]

 Dr Ernest Putley, a radar expert who wrote widely on the history of radar research, was in no doubt about the importance of the research work carried out at Gin Head and had the following to say about infra-red research at A.S.E.E.
 Tantallon.
 He wrote: